-In these cases, we will recommend restorative dentistry that addresses the specific problems.
+In these cases, we will recommend restorative dentistry that addresses any specific problems.
 We will alleviate pain, protect vulnerable teeth, restore bite function, and beautify your damaged smile.
-Our goal is to help you live your best life physically and emotionally healthy.
+Our goal is to help you live your best life, both physically and emotionally.

 Don’t Get Reconstructive Dentistry without TMJ Evaluation

 We also want to put out a caution for people considering reconstructive dentistry who haven’t been evaluated for TMJ and other bite problems.
 If you have experienced chipped, cracked, or worn teeth, you should have your bite evaluated before you get restorations (like crowns or veneers) placed on your teeth.

 Otherwise, the same forces that damaged your teeth are likely to damage your restorations.
 While modern dental materials are stronger than tooth enamel, they are still vulnerable to excessive bite forces.

 A bite evaluation will help ensure your results will last.

 "TMJ Specialist" is not officially recognized by the American Dental Association.
 Dr. Stafford is a general dentist with many years of training in TMJ and neuromuscular dentistry, even though the specialty is not officially recognized.
 However, Wisconsin requires the following statement.
 "Cosmetic dentistry, TMJ, Neuromuscular dentistry, and Aesthetic dentistry are specialty areas not recognized by the ADA that requires no specific educational training to advertise this service".